top of page

 HIRAL DAS

-I am thrilled to apply for the opportunity to be a Seattle Marathon Ambassador in 2025.
-Running has been a transformative journey for me since 2011 when I first came to US, and participating in running events across Greater Seattle area has played a significant role in shaping that experience.
-The supportive running community (all paces/no on leaves behind attitude), scenic courses across Seattle, learning from other runners, and commitment to making each race memorable have inspired me to enjoy, celebrate, and appreciate every single mile.
+Running has been a transformative journey for me since 2011 when I first came to the US, and participating in running events across Greater Seattle area has played a significant role in shaping that experience.
+The supportive running community (all paces/no one left behind attitude), scenic courses across Seattle, learning from other runners, and commitment to making each race memorable have inspired me to enjoy, celebrate, and appreciate every single mile.
 As someone who has been running for several years, I’ve built a connection to the joy and perseverance that come with the sport.
-Running sets my soul on fire and I hope I get to enjoy the sport for as long as I can with family (husband and two little munchkins).
-Your races have become a highlight of our running calendar.
-I also share a common challenge with many passionate runners- trying to stop myself from constantly talking about running!
+Running sets my soul on fire, and I hope I get to enjoy the sport for as long as I can with my family (husband and two little munchkins).
+The Seattle Marathon races have become a highlight of our running calendar.
+I also share a common challenge with many passionate runners - trying to stop myself from constantly talking about running!
 Do I try?
 Yes.
 Am I successful not talking about it?
 No 😊.
-Whether I am at my work at Seattle Children’s Hospital, or volunteering at kid’s school, I find myself mentioning races, training plans, encouraging others to try the sport (if they haven’t felt comfortable yet), or chatting about other runner parent's experience and journey.
+Whether I am at my work at Seattle Children’s Hospital, or volunteering at the kids' school, I find myself mentioning races, training plans, encouraging others to try the sport (if they haven’t felt comfortable yet), or chatting about other runner parents' experience and journey.

 DENIS DA SILVA

 I started running to challenge my body post hip surgery.
 Running means community and exercise.
-I love the Seattle Running community and explore the city and the region while running.
-I Love to participate in several running groups and share the stoke from running.
+I love the Seattle running community and to explore the city and the region while running.
+I love to participate in several running groups and share the stoke from running.

 COREY BLACKBURN

 I've been running off and on for years.
-It's a great way to balance out working a desk job and get my body moving and get outdoors.
-I love to run in costumes and just have a good time keeping the stoke high
+It's a great way to balance out working a desk job and getting my body moving and getting outdoors.
+I love to run in costumes and just have a good time keeping the stoke high.

 LAUREN BACHMAN